Temporal Motifs for Financial Networks: A Study on Mercari, JPMC, and Venmo Platforms: Introduction

+We study fraud detection on the Mercari and JPMC networks using temporal motifs from one-hop egocentric networks.
+Each user is represented by a feature vector based on motif counts.
+Using logistic regression, SVM, random forest, and XGBoost, we show that temporal motif features outperform baselines---simple graph features~\cite{kodate2020detecting}, LINE~\cite{LINE}, and node2vec~\cite{node2vec}---reaching up to 0.89 AUC on Mercari and 0.82 on JPMC.
+On Venmo, we explore friendship prediction, vendor detection, and temporal cycles.
+Motif-based features outperform heuristics in predicting friendships.
+For vendor detection, we manually label users and release the dataset.
+We also identify rare cyclic patterns ($A \rightarrow B \rightarrow C \rightarrow A$) linked to behaviors like poker games.
+Our results and datasets offer valuable insights for future research.

-Our contributions can be summarized as follows: \begin{itemize} \item We study three novel financial transaction networks, Mercari, JPMC, and Venmo, which are a diverse set of media for financial activities. \item We utilize temporal motifs for fraud detection on Mercari and JPMC networks where the fraud activity is defined differently. \item We investigate the interplay between financial and social relationships on Venmo network by using temporal motifs.
-We use our findings for friendship prediction, vendor identification, and analysis of temporal cycles. \item We release financial transactions, friendships, and vendor labels for Venmo network, and also share the codes at \url{https://anonymous.4open.science/r/Financial_motif-7E8F/}. \end{itemize}
+Our contributions can be summarized as follows: \begin{itemize} \item We study three novel financial transaction networks, Mercari, JPMC, and Venmo, which are a diverse set of media for financial activities. \item We utilize temporal motifs for fraud detection on the Mercari and JPMC networks where the fraud activity is defined differently. \item We investigate the interplay between financial and social relationships on the Venmo network by using temporal motifs.
+We consider friendship prediction and vendor identification problems, and also analyze temporal cycles. \item We release financial transactions, friendships, and vendor labels for Venmo network, and also share the codes at \url{https://github.com/erdemUB/ASONAM25}. \end{itemize}